Jamieson-Williams/Jamieson-Williams/README.md

 - 👋 Hi, I’m @Jamieson-Williams
 - 👀 I’m interested in ...
 Configuring routers/switches, learning the design and architecture of networks, Windows and Linux administration, Active Directory, Configuration Management using Puppet and various security tools and techniques to secure networks
 - 🌱 I’m currently learning ...
-CCNA, Active Directory Configuration and Administration, Puppet, Python/Powershell scripting
+CCNA, Active Directory Configuration and Administration, Azure Administration, Intune, Python/Powershell scripting
 - 💞️ I’m looking to collaborate on ...
 Puppet manifests
 - 📫 How to reach me ... jamiesonwilliams4@gmail.com